Snap-sec/blog/_posts/2022-10-01-Security-Explained-open-redirect.md

 ```

-The function "Validate(url)" is introduced in the following PHP code.
-It accepts a user-inputted url as a parameter and determines whether the value is a relative url by comparing it to a regular expression saved in the "pattern" variable.
+The function `Validate(url)` is introduced in the following PHP code.
+It accepts a user-inputted url as a parameter and determines whether the value is a relative url by comparing it to a regular expression saved in the `pattern` variable.
 Redirecting is permitted if the URL is relative; otherwise, it is prohibited.

 ## Confirming the FIX